Degrees and Certifications:

 Mr. Steve Dressel

-- This is my seventh year at Johnson.
+- This is my eighth year at Johnson.
 I am excited and honored to be a part of one of the best schools in our district.
 I have a strong belief in social justice and am passionate about history, culture, race, and civics.

 - I grew up in Alexandria, MN.
 My grandmother graduated from Johnson High School in 1935 - it was a very different school back then!